 We have no complaints about the quality of the food at Hard Rock Cafe.
-Meals are freshly prepared, well presented and served hot.
+Meals are freshly prepared, well presented, and served hot.
 The fries are particularly good.
 They are nicely browned with a crispy, non-greasy outer crust and fluffy on the inside.
 Just the way we like them!

-Sauces are tasty, have a good consistency and are well flavored and a rather extensive menu offers something for everyone, without being overwhelmingly heavy on the selections.
+Sauces are tasty, have a good consistency, and are well flavored and a rather extensive menu offers something for everyone, without being overwhelmingly heavy on the selections.

-Our appetizer platter consisted of a portion of hot, crispy spring rolls, filled appropriately to go with the fresh tasting pastry casing.
+Our appetizer platter consisted of a portion of hot, crispy spring rolls, filled appropriately to go with the fresh-tasting pastry casing.
 There was also a portion of wings and we were given a choice of different coating sauces, including mild to hot or barbeque.
 We opted for the latter.

 Crispy breaded chicken tenders and a stack of delicious lightly seasoned onion rings were arranged around the platter, alongside three slices of tasty herbed tomato and parmesan topped bruschetta.
 This is a large portion and is adequate for sharing among a party of four or five guests.
-A selection of dipping sauces accompanies the samplings, catering for a variety of tastes and make complementary pairings for the range of tasters on the platter.
+A selection of dipping sauces accompanies the samplings, catering to a variety of tastes and making complementary pairings for the range of tasters on the platter.